yuheyangjeremy/yuheyangjeremy/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning how to use GitHib
+- 🌱 I’m currently learning how to use GitHub
 - 📫 How to reach me: 1155141480@link.cuhk.edu.hk
 -->